 We climbed over Lamark Col the morning of August 16th.
 The snow on the east side had a path or rut cut through it making the going easy.
 We then had a long slow descent to Darwin Lake.
 Traversing around Darwin Lake was much harder than crossing Lamark Col. There was no easy way around the lake which is surrounded by boulder fields.
-We had to climb over truck size boulders and often had to take our packs off, climb a boulder and then pass the packs up and down to make progress.
+We had to climb over truck-sized boulders and often had to take our packs off, climb a boulder and then pass the packs up and down to make progress.
 The guidebook was fairly accurate about the pass but did not mention the difficulty of traversing around Darwin Lake.
-The traverse around the lake was so tough that not none of us wanted to go back over Lamark Col as originally planned.
-It is too bad the traverse around the lake was so difficult since our only other alternative will add 30 miles to the trip.
+The traverse around the lake was so tough that none of us wanted to go back over Lamark Col as originally planned.
+It’s too bad that the traverse around the lake was so difficult since our only other alternative adds 30 miles to the trip.
 The extra distance we would have to travel would cut down the time we could spend in Evolution Basin.
-It may have been the hardest 4.5 miles I’ve never hiked.
+It may have been the hardest 4.5 miles I never hiked.

 My journal entry the next morning:

-“8/17.
+“August 17th.
 We had a nice evening last night although we were all very tired.
 Decided to take the long way out rather than suffering Darwin Lake and Lamark Col again.
-So, we are trading a 10-mile hike over the Pass for a 30-mile roundabout hike out.
-I guess that tells you how are how hard the crossing was.
+So we are trading a 10-mile hike over the pass for a 30-mile roundabout hike out.
+I guess that tells you how hard the crossing was.
 Today we are going to move camp to Evolution Lake.”

-On the 17th we moved our camp one and 1/2 miles to north shore of Evolution Lake without any difficulty.
+On August 17th, we moved our camp 1-1/2 miles to the north shore of Evolution Lake without any difficulty.
 A lot of this short walk was across granite shelves and meadows.
 The scenery was terrific.
-After lunch we hiked south on the JMT, climbing up to the lake between Sapphire and Wanda lakes.
+After lunch we hiked south on the JMT, climbing up to the lake between Sapphire Lake and Wanda Lake.
 This country is all rock and water.
 The total mileage today was roughly 6 miles.

-On the 18th, our first full day in Evolution Basin we hiked to Wonder Lake today and back and made a side trip up to Sapphire Lake.
+On August 18th (our first full day in Evolution Basin), we hiked to Wonder Lake and back and made a side trip up to Sapphire Lake.
 There was a lot of clouds and wind in the afternoon.
-I think we hiked about 8 miles.
-Basil caught a few fish and released them all back to lakes.
+We hiked about 8 miles.
+Basil caught a few fish and released them all back to the lakes.

-The next day, the 19th, we unfortunately had to start our long trip out which figured would take three days.
-This decision cut two climbing days out of our planned stay in Evolution Basin.
+On August 19th, we unfortunately had to start our long trip out which we figured would take 3 days.
+This decision cut 2 climbing days out of our planned stay in Evolution Basin.
 This is a shame as there was so much more country to explore.
-We hiked downhill to the junction of Piute Creek and South Fork of the San Joaquin River dropping from our 11,000 camp to a lowly elevation of 8000 feet.
-There were a lot of campsites at this junction and they were mostly filled.
-The hike down to the junction was 10.8 miles long and covered a lot of beautiful country with lots of cataracts, waterfalls, large cedar trees, fir trees and the Ponderosa pines.
+We hiked downhill to the junction of Piute Creek and South Fork of the San Joaquin River, dropping from our 11,000-foot camp to a lowly elevation of 8,000 feet.
+There were many campsites at this junction and they were mostly filled.
+The hike down to the junction was 10.8 miles long and covered some beautiful country with lots of cataracts, waterfalls, large cedar trees, fir trees and Ponderosa pines.

-For those of you who have never had to carry your food in bear canisters I will relate a little bit about them.
-First, the use of the canisters is required throughout the Sierra Nevada.
+For those of you who have never had to carry your food in bear canisters, I will relate a little bit about them.
+Bear canisters are required throughout the Sierra Nevada.
 The use of canisters has been very effective in deterring bears from raiding backcountry camps–an event that was all too common in the Sierra before the dawn of the canisters.
 I remember interviewing JMT hikers for the Park Service in 1976 and everyone of them had been harassed by bears trying, often successfully, to get their food.
 However, the canisters can be a trial.
 It is hard to pack enough food for long trips in the canisters and carrying them is akin to carrying a large box in your pack.
-On this trip we took four canisters (two large and two small ) for three people.
+On this trip we took 4 canisters (2 large and 2 small ) for 3 people.

-On the preceding day our largest canister’s lid frozen shut and no matter how hard we cranked on it, we could not open it.
+On the preceding day, our largest canister’s lid froze shut and no matter how hard we cranked on it, we could not open it.
 It had all of our dinners in it.
 This night, after a rather meager meal of snack food, I decided I would open the canister one way or another.
-Keep in mind that in tests even grizzly bears could not get the canisters open.
-Nevertheless, I was hungry and determined.
+Keep in mind that, in tests, not even grizzly bears can get the canisters open.
+But I was hungry and determined.
 First, I banged it on rocks.
-Next, I tried to cut with my Swiss Army Knife.
+Next, I tried to cut the lid with my Swiss Army Knife.
 Getting desperate, I tried to drill a hole in it with my knife’s leather punch.
 None of these efforts made more than a dent in the hard plastic.
-Finally, I managed to forced the flat edge of my knife’s screwdriver under the lid and pried the lid up just enough so that I could stick a stake under the lid.
+Finally, I managed to force the flat edge of my knife’s screwdriver under the lid and pried the lid up just enough so that I could stick a tent stake under the lid.
 I then pounded the stake about an inch into the container and used the stake as a lever to pry the top off.
-With apologies to Yogi Bear, I guess I’m “smarter than your average bear, booboo.”
-We then had a later dinner.
+With apologies to Yogi Bear, I guess I’m “Smarter than your average bear, Booboo.”
+We then had a late dinner.

-On August 20th we had to start the long climb up Piute Creek.
-We decided to break the hike to the pass into two days.
-This day we made a fantastic hike up scenic Piute Canyon to Hutchinson Meadows at 9490 feet.
+On August 20th, we had to start the long climb up Piute Creek.
+We decided to break the hike to the pass into 2 days.
+This day we made a fantastic hike up scenic Piute Canyon to Hutchinson Meadows at 9,490 feet.
 Rock, water, trees, bushes and flowers created natural symphony.
-We gained it just less than 1,500 feet in five miles.
+We gained it just less than 1,500 feet in 5 miles.
 We found a beautiful campsite in the meadows.

 The next day we continued up Piute Creek.
 As we climbed above treeline, we were overcome by the scenery which was as impressive as any place I have visited in the Sierra Nevada.
 We were making good time.
-Instead of continuing over Piute Pass we decided to set up camp by a small lake at 11,212 feet and enjoy one more day in this alpine wonderland.
-Our milage for the day was six miles with 1,800 feet of elevation gain.
+Instead of continuing over Piute Pass, we decided to set up camp by a small lake at 11,212 feet and enjoy one more day in this alpine wonderland.
+Our mileage for the day was 6 miles with 1,800 feet of elevation gain.
 There is a lot of country to explore around Piute Pass.
-I decided I would come back to this spot and camp and explore the surrounding peaks.
-Around 5 PM we were treated to a magnificent thunderstorm and after the thunderstorm cleared incredible sky and sunset.
+I decided that I would come back to this spot and camp and explore the surrounding peaks.
+Around 5:00PM, we were treated to a magnificent thunderstorm and, after the thunderstorm cleared, an incredible sky and sunset.
 The Sierra Nevada is a never-ending land of hiking opportunities.

 August 22nd brought us back to civilization.
-We crossed the pass and hiked the last five miles early in the morning.
-By lunchtime we were eating great Italian meal at Romano’s in Big Pine, California and so ended another Sierra backpack.
+We crossed the pass and hiked the last 5 miles early in the morning.
+By lunchtime, we were eating a great Italian meal at Romano’s in Big Pine, California and so ended another Sierra backpack trip.